 - Prequalification is available: You can quickly and easily see your potential rates and terms without harming your credit score.

-- Origination fee: These loans come with an origination fee of 0.00% - 5.00% of the loan amount.
-However, this is built into the APR range.
+- Origination fee: These loans come with a one-time origination fee of 0.00% - 5.00% of the loan amount.

 - General lack of fees: Excluding the origination fee, there appear to be no other fees, including prepayment, late payment, check processing and application fees.

-- Higher minimum APR for those borrowing more than $15,000: The starting APR for those loans is 6.99% (as of August 22, 2019), meaning even those with excellent credit will have to pay more for this loan if they need to borrow a higher amount.
+- Higher minimum APR for those borrowing more than $15,000: The starting APR for loans above $15,000 is 5.99%, meaning even those with excellent credit will have to pay more for this loan if they need to borrow a higher amount.